LabKey/labkey-ui-components/README.md

 # LabKey Glass (@glass) components

 Defines all of the components available in the @glass scope.
-These React components are comprise the LabKey Glass UI framework.
+These React components, utility functions, and models comprise the LabKey Glass UI framework.

-:construction: **Warning** :construction: LabKey Glass is under development so these components should be considered unstable.
-Once they're ready we'll officially push the components as version 1.0.

 ## Components